simonangel-fong/Note_Humber/Operating_Systems/introduction/linux_account.md

 ***

 ### Successful login 成功的登入

+- Mfa/2fa: Multi-factor authentication多重因子认证
+    1. Authentication: verify/valuate the identity by checking username and pwd
+	2. Authorization: grant user permission/access to the resource

 - First: the OS authenticates the user
 - Then: if it is successful then it moves to the next step. i.e. Authorization.